oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-control4-app/rule.md

 ![](control4receptionLogo.jpg)

-> 2. Scroll to the bottom and sele​ct the settings button.
+> 2. Scroll to the bottom and select the settings button.

 ![](control4menusettings.png)

-> 3.​ Select your System​:
+> 3. Select your System:

 ![](control4settings.jpg)